rust-malaysia/rust-malaysia.github.io/_posts/2020-07-12-faster-integer-parsing.md

 <https://kholdstare.github.io/technical/2020/05/26/faster-integer-parsing.html>
 to parse fixed 16 integer.

+Update 2021-04-04: [gilescope](https://github.com/gilescope) sent a pull
+request to the repository showing that using `target-cpu=native` can speed up the runtime performance, now the results are similar to the original blog post.
+<https://github.com/pickfire/parseint/pull/1> the updated results are at the
+bottom of the post.

 Note that a lot of the text are taken from the original article along with my additional comments but the code will be written as Rust.